 - Log It I use MyFitnessPal.
 This handy-dandy app is the most comprehensive weight loss journal I’ve found.
 It links to FitBit, MapMyRun, Garmin, and Polar trackers.
 You can also connect with friends to help cheer you on your way.
 The food diary and nutrient tracker really helpful in identifying nutritional pitfalls and upgrading to a premium account will allow you to do even more with your data, even helping you count macronutrients. (and that’s another blog!)
 There’s no shortage of apps available to help you keep track of your journey, so just pick one, and start today!

 - Move At the beginning of my journey, I decided I was going to start walking 3.5 miles a day.
 I have no idea how or why I came up with that number, but I set it as the minimum activity I would complete each day.
 Sometimes it was broken up between three separate trips to the treadmill, sometimes it was all at once on the nature trail and far beyond my minimum goal – but every day, I logged 3.5 miles faithfully.
-The important thing is that you commit to exercise daily.
+The important thing is that you make a commitment to exercise daily.

 - Accept That You Will Fail It’s going to happen.
 You’re going to have a bad day and completely fall off the wagon.
 The sooner you can accept that fact, the sooner you can make peace with it, and move past it.
 I say, “Well, I guess today is my eating day!” and just make sure I get up the next day to hit it even harder.
 There’s nothing wrong with having a day off from your diet, as long as you don’t let it suck you back into your old habits for good.